-The Ed.D. in Curriculum and Instruction is, in effect, a teacher’s Ed.D.
-That doesn’t mean that everybody who holds the degree is a teacher; the job options for people with this Ed.D. are, as we’ll explore below, numerous, and the most lucrative tend to focus on supervision.
-But it does mean that it focuses on the nuts and bolts of what a teacher does: the design and execution of a curriculum.
+The Ed.D. in Curriculum & Instruction is—in effect—a teaching doctorate.
+That doesn’t mean that everybody who holds this degree is a teacher—career pathways are numerous.
+But it does mean that it focuses on the design and execution of educational programs.
 Think of it as a degree in curriculum engineering, and you’re very close to the mark.

 Types of Doctorate in Curriculum and Instruction Programs

-Because supervision and assessment play such a large role in curriculum and instruction at the administrative level, it’s not unusual to see degrees in this field that include supervision or assessment in the major title itself.
-We see this, for example, in Texas A&M’s Ed.D. in Supervision, Curriculum, and Instruction and the University of West Florida’s Ed.D. in Curriculum and Assessment.
-Because supervision and assessment are already included as course subjects in a standard curriculum and instruction Ed.D., the practical differences between these doctorates and a standard Ed.D. in Curriculum and Instruction are not always significant.
+Supervision and assessment play a large role in curriculum and instruction at the administrative level, so it’s not unusual to see degrees in this field that include supervision or assessment in the title itself.
+Examples of this phenomenon include Texas A&M’s Ed.D. in Supervision, Curriculum, and Instruction and the University of West Florida’s Ed.D. in Curriculum and Assessment.

 Earning an Ed.D. in Curriculum and Instruction